How to Get Rid of Acne Scars | PIE vs. PIH

 The photo on the left shows what I’m talking about.
 That was my atrophic scarring at it’s worst.
 Shameless plug: subscribe to my newsletter by using the right sidebar to stay updated on a future post I’ll make all about getting rid of acne scars from home.
 For the purposes of this article, we won’t be discussing atrophic scarring any further.

-- Post Inflammatory Hyperpigmentation (PIE) = brown or black marks caused my melanin.
+- Post Inflammatory Hyperpigmentation (PIH) = brown or black marks caused my melanin.

 - Post Inflammatory Erythema (PIE) = red marks caused by dilated blood vessels.